For information regarding Conditional Acceptance, click here.

 The Associate of Science in Allied Health Science offers students comprehensive education in general studies with a specialized focus on the sciences.
 Designed for students passionate about future health careers, the program’s courses are tailored to equip them with a strong knowledge base.
 Within this framework, students demonstrate proficiency in effective communication and critical thinking skills while acquiring expertise in addressing the prevention, diagnosis, and treatment of diseases and illnesses across diverse healthcare scenarios.

-Upon Successful completion of the program:
+Upon completion of the program, students will be able to:

-- Students will apply critical thinking skills to explore solutions for healthcare scenarios.
+- Students will apply critical thinking skills to explore solutions for healthcare scenarios

 - Students will report on a wide range of healthcare related topics.